-One of the new innovations for 5778 is the addition of live streaming of our worship services.
-We are very excited about this new technology and wanted to give you a sense of why we, as a community, have opted to bring our worship experience to your laptop screens and smartphone devices!
+We are very excited about offering streaming live and on demand to our viewers and wanted to give you a sense of why we, as a community, have opted to bring our worship experience to your laptop screens and smartphone devices!

 We are aware that we have members of our community who are physically unable to attend worship services in person.
 We know that when someone is ill in the hospital or home bound that it can be quite an isolating experience.
 While streaming does not provide the same experience as sitting in our sanctuary in person, it can make a huge difference in helping someone feel connected to our community and the experience of prayer.
 We learned in our research of other congregations that use streaming technology that having our rabbis or cantor welcome our streaming viewers can lift the spirits of a member who may be struggling with illness or unable to physically leave their home.
 As a synagogue that takes our commitment to community seriously, streaming enables all of our congregants to feel that they are with the community, even if they may not be physically present for Shabbat services.